malacandrian/eewilliams/_books/AnnotatedBible.md

           defaultImage: WordDefinition1.png

     -
+        title: "Application"
+        text: >-
+          Application boxes show you how Jesus does this for us.

+        picture:
+          defaultImage: Application1.png

+    -
         title: "Cross-References"
         text: >-
           Cross-reference boxes direct you to see this in other parts of the Bible.